SO YOU WANT THE WHOLE STORY...

 That about brings us to 2021.
 (If you're still reading, I think you may have earned a discounted session or something.)

-So after thirteen wild years, I'm happy to say that I'm as passionate as ever about capturing your story.
+So after fourteen wild years, I'm happy to say that I'm as passionate as ever about capturing your story.

 I've lived a little bit more life - so where I used to be intimidated by sessions with energetic toddlers, I now have an overflowing toolkit of how to make the most of that energy, and I thrive on the challenge.
 Families are my sweet spot, and I enjoy nothing more than catching images that show even a glimpse of the love between a parent and a child, or the silliness of play between siblings.
 And having shot 50+ weddings, I still find myself in awe at every love story.
 There is no greater honor than capturing all of the big, quintessential moments on a wedding day, as well as the tiny, spectacular moments that may otherwise fade from memory.